-Information about reporting complaints on the national hotline is also provided on the public website.
-The public website also includes information about the complaint investigation process; when a complaint is investigated, how a complaint is investigated, and findings and actions that may result from the complaint investigation.
+The Hawaii Department of Human Services' website will provide information about the complaint investigation process; when a complaint is investigated, how a complaint is investigated, and the findings and actions that may result from the complaint investigation.

-2.2.2 Describe the Lead Agency's process for screening, substantiating and responding to complaints regarding CCDF providers, including whether the process includes monitoring:
+2.2.2 Describe the Lead Agency's process and timeline for screening, substantiating and responding to complaints regarding CCDF providers, including whether the process includes monitoring:

-For licensed and registered child care facilities and homes, even if they do care for children whose families receive CCDF subsidies from the Department, the Hawai'i Department of Human Services investigates complaints received, whether it is from a parent or someone from the public, and decides if there is evidence to support the allegations in the complaint.
-The allegation must relate to a violation of the Hawaii law regarding licensed and registered child care facilities and homes or a violation of the Department's administrative rules regarding licensure or registration of child care facilities or homes.
+For licensed and registered child care facilities and homes, whether they care for children whose families receive CCDF subsidies from the Department, the Hawai'i Department of Human Services investigates complaints received from a parent or someone from the public and determines whether there is evidence to support the allegations in the complaint.
+The allegation must relate to a violation of the Hawai'i law or a violation of the Department's administrative rules regarding licensure or registration of child care facilities or homes.
 If there is evidence to support an allegation in the complaint based on the investigation conducted by the Department, the Department will substantiate the complaint allegation.
+Monitoring inspection vists are conducted to ensure compliance with Hawai'i law and Hawai'i Administrative Rules, and visits will be conducted to the home or facility within 2 business days if the allegation involves imminent risk to children in care.
+If the allegation does not relate to violation of the law or administrative rules, the Department will not accept the complaint for an investigation.